maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 RetroBASIC strings are always variable-length and can be any size up to the underlying operating system's limit, typically a 32-bit or 64-bit value.
 This is always *much* more than any known early dialect of BASIC.
 So while it is possible that bad code would produce strings that are too long for the machine it was originally written on, causing an error, that same code will likely work fine in RetroBASIC.

-String constants are normally delimited with double quotes, like `"Hello, World!"`, although some dialects use single-quotes, `'Hello, World!'`, or allow both formats.
-Dialects vary widely in the way that they include quotes inside string constants; the modern solution of placing two double quotes beside each other inside a string, like `"Hello, ""World""!"`, is a later invention.
+String constants are normally delimited with double quotes, like `"Hello, World!"`, although some dialects use single-quotes, `'Hello, World!'`, and a very few allow both formats.
+Dialects vary widely in the way that they include quotes *inside* string constants; the modern solution of placing two double quotes beside each other inside a string, like `"Hello, ""World""!"`, is a much later invention.
 Another curiosity, also seen in the FOCAL language, is that the closing quote can be left off if it is the last character on the line, although this is *rarely* (if ever?) seen in BASIC programs.

 The major difference between dialects of BASIC is the way that string variables are manipulated.
 These vary significantly between the three "families" of BASIC.
 Code that manipulates strings using one of these styles will not run on other variations and would normally require some level of porting effort to do so.

 Dartmouth introduced the `CHANGE` command in V4.
 This converts a string of characters into a numeric array containing the length of the string in the zero slot and the ASCII values of each character in the rest of the slots in the array.
 The values were then manipulated numerically, and then `CHANGE`d back into a string.
 The system was not easy to use for simple tasks like concatenation, which required loops and copying values from one array to another.
-It does have some advantages in certain operations, like converting upper to lower case or back, where the ASCII number is what is being used.
+It does have some advantages in certain operations, like converting upper to lower case or back, where the ASCII number is what the code examines.

 HP BASIC introduced a second system, the concept of the *slice*.
 A slice is a pair of numbers that represents the start and end point of a series of continuous characters within the original string.
 Slices are efficient as they are represented by a pointer to the starting location and a length, which makes efficient use of memory.
 They also included the `CHANGE` command from Dartmouth, but renamed it `CONVERT`.
 While one might argue this is a better name for this feature, changing it seems to offer little advantage compared to the need to modify programs that would otherwise run without change.
+While this syntax makes a number of common string manipulation operations easier, it also lacks concatenation and requires loops to do so.

 Today, the best-known method of manipulating strings is the version found in MS-derived dialects.
 This uses the `+` operator for concatenation and the functions `MID$`, `LEFT$` and `RIGHT$` to return substrings.
 This style of manipulation was originally introduced by Tymshare on their SUPER BASIC, which was then copied by DEC to produce BASIC-PLUS, which was then copied by MS to produce Microsoft BASIC.
 It is arguably the least efficient method of performing string manipulations and often leads to MS systems running out of memory after performing even a relatively few string operations.

 When microcomputers were first emerging in the mid-1970s, the programmers on these platforms invariably introduced BASIC for these machines.
 They almost always copied either the DEC or HP model for strings, depending on which platform they were most familiar with.
-Few microcomputer users came from the mainframe world, and the Dartmouth concept was forgotten.
-Versions based on the DEC/MS or HP models were well represented until about 1978, when the first all-in-one machines like the Commodore PET began to take over the market.
+Few microcomputer users came from the mainframe world, and the Dartmouth `CHANGE` concept was forgotten.
+Versions based on the DEC or HP models were both well represented until about 1978, when the first all-in-one machines like the Commodore PET began to take over the market.
 These platforms almost always licensed MS's code, which quickly became the *de facto* standard.
 HP-style strings lived on, primarily on platforms where memory was limited or markets where MS was not so established.
 Atari and Sinclair are examples of later dialects where slicing was the primary style.
 Slicing had largely disappeared by the mid-1980s.

 One of the major goals of RetroBASIC was to support programs from any of the older dialects, and for this reason, it supports all of these styles.
 It includes the entire set of string functions from MS, slicing from HP, and both `CHANGE` and `CONVERT`.